colemancda/Proposals/Proposals/aquaponics.md

 ## Proposed solution

-Build an open source, industrial-quality aquaponics automation system in Swift for Linux on ARM.
+- Build an open source, industrial-quality aquaponics automation system in Swift for Linux on ARM.
+- Produce technology apropiation by farmers.
+Motivate and support discussion around this solution to generate improvement by themselves and new technical challenges for technology developers.

 ## Detailed design